London, England. One of the most historic cities in the world! And you can see the entire city during a short two-hour

-The first thing you have to do when planning any London layover excursion is subtract 4 hours from your layover time.
-That’s because you’ll need 30-60 minutes to get through immigration and walk through the airport.
+The first thing you have to do when planning any London layover excursion is subtract a minimum of 4 hours from your layover time.
+That’s because after you land, you’ll need 30-60 minutes to get through immigration and walk through the airport.

-Then, it takes 60 to 75 minutes to get into the city center via subway train from either airport, Heathrow or Gatwick.
-It will take another 60 to 75 minutes to get back to the airport.
+Then it will take another 60 minutes to get back to the airport.
 And you’ll want to be back at the airport at least 2 hours before your flight home.